Climate and Air

 Climate, Air Quality and Energy Efforts

-On November 13, 2015, former Mayor Slay signed the Compact of Mayors (now the Global Covenant of Mayors for Climate & Energy), and pledged to gather greenhouse gas (GHG) data, set targets, identify climate hazards, assess climate risks and vulnerabilities, and develop a climate action plan to address mitigation, as well as a climate adaptation plan.
-The effort is a multi-year commitment that is tracked in phases.
+In November 2015, former Mayor Slay signed the Compact of Mayors (now the Global Covenant of Mayors for Climate & Energy), and pledged to gather greenhouse gas (GHG) data, set greenhouse gas emissions reduction targets, identify climate hazards, assess climate risks and vulnerabilities, and develop a climate action plan to address mitigation, as well as a climate adaptation plan.

 The City has conducted Greenhouse Gas Emissions Inventories for the years 2005 (baseline), 2010, 2013, and 2015.
 These GHG Inventory Reports have been shared with the Carbon Disclosure Project since 2012, and posted online.
 The most recent GHG Inventory was for calendar year 2015, and the 2015 GHG Report can be found in full here.

 Over the course of several months in 2016-17, the Mayor's Office of Sustainability worked with a team of consultants, community representatives with technical expertise, and departmental staff involved in climate issues, to develop a Climate Action & Adaptation Plan recommended for the City of St. Louis Sustainability Plan.